2004–05 S.L. Benfica season: April–May

 Approaching the end of the season, Benfica had a three-point lead over Sporting in the league table.
 Their next opponent was Penafiel, whom they played at their home ground.
 With the stadium packed with Benfica fans, Penafiel surprised Benfica and beat them 1–0, costing them first place.
-After the game, Trappattoni said, "It was good game but I did not expect this outcome.
+After the game, Trapattoni said, "It was good game but I did not expect this outcome.
 We have to keep morale because Saturday we have an important game.
 There we will decide who is stronger."

 On 14 May, with Estádio da Luz nearly sold-out, Benfica received Sporting for a title-deciding Lisbon Derby.
 The high-pressure match was unlocked in the 83rd minute when Luisão jumped higher than Ricardo and headed in the winning goal.
 Trapattoni tried to calm excess confidence by saying Benfica still had not won the league title.
 Two days after the game, in an interview to Italian sports daily Gazzetta dello Sport, Trapattoni announced his intention to leave Benfica at the end of the season and return to Italy.
 On 22 May, Benfica visited the Estádio do Bessa to face Boavista, needing just one point to win the title.
 Benfica scored the opening goal with a penalty from Simão.
 Boavista equalized minutes later but the score remained drawn, ensuring the title for Benfica, their first in ten years and 31st overall.
 Trapattoni said, "Winning is always hard.
 This title was amazing and one of the most important of my career.
 It was won in a new culture for me and that makes it even better."
-In the last game of the season, the 2005 Taça de Portugal Final, Benfica's Simão opened the scoring but allowed Vitória de Setúbal to score twice, losing Benfica their ninth tournament final.
+In the last game of the season, the 2005 Taça de Portugal final, Benfica's Simão opened the scoring but allowed Vitória de Setúbal to score twice, losing Benfica their ninth tournament final.
 The loss also prevented a double for Benfica; it would have been their first since 1987.
 Two days after the defeat, Trapattoni confirmed he was leaving Benfica for personal reasons, ending his one-year tenure in Portugal.